 After earning a BFA in Visual Communications/Graphic Design from the Maryland Institute, College of Art, I began my working career at Random House, Simon & Schuster, and Stewart, Tabori & Chang.
 It was here, where I honed my storytelling skills, creating covers and layouts for non-fiction children’s and coffee-table books.
 Art directing illustrators and photographers came naturally to me–and I found myself producing photo shoots with a high level of efficiency, as well as managing many components of a project.

 Design has always been my strength—I have a keen eye for detail and enjoy collaboration.
 Some of my later work has included high-quality marketing collateral and digital art, logos, signage, books + gift products, visual merchandise, and exhibit design from concept to completion.
 My experience at Ernst & Young and Microsoft gave me the opportunity to design within a corporate brand, something I would also execute for non-profit organizations.
 I'm comfortable working with various directors, clients, printers and sub-contractors, to meet business goals and client objectives, since I've spent time working independently, as well as in-house.
-Currently, I'm looking for a full-time opportunity to utilize my strengths and experience, and look forward to working together.
+In July 2020 I graduated from Flatiron's UX/UI design certificate program, and look forward to using my skills and experience in web and mobile.